-- 6. A statutory duty under the Traffic Management Act 2004 to help ensure road traffic keeps moving - 7.
-Introduced in December 2010 to allow the Council to take over parking duties from the Police, including enforcing against parking which causes congestion - 8.
-Third Local Transport Plan - Transport Strategy 2011-2026, DBC, March 2011

-9. Based on a study carried out for that purpose: Darlington Connections Study, Urban Initiatives for DBC, 2009
+- 6. A statutory duty under the Traffic Management Act 2004 to help ensure road traffic keeps moving. - 7.
+Will allow the Council to take over parking duties from the Police, including enforcing against parking which causes congestion. - 8.
+Darlington Transport Strategy 2006-30, DBC, 2006.
+The strategy is being reviewed as part of the development of the Third Local Transport Plan, intended to be adopted in March 2011. - Based on a study carried out for that purpose: Darlington Connections Study, Urban Initiatives for DBC, 2009

 - 9.12 Enhancing accessibility for all and tackling congestion on the Borough's roads underpin Darlington's future economic growth, good land-use planning and quality of life for all.
 Currently, traffic congestion occurs at peak hours at some junctions on main routes in the town, particularly radial roads like North Road and West Auckland Road and parts of the inner ring road.
 Funding for improvements to 'pinch point' junctions is being pursued as a priority, including through the TVBNI programme, as reduced delays and better journey time reliability will benefit all road users.
-Ongoing implementation of the Council's network management duty6 and the introduction of civil parking enforcement7 should help further. - 9.13 Necessary improvements to accessibility for non-car users will include reducing the severance effect of busy transport corridors, including the inner ring road which currently tightly constrains the town centre. - 9.14 The Council and its partners are therefore working to a strategy8 that: - makes better use of the existing transport network through better traffic management, particularly at 'pinch points'; - encourages people to use more sustainable modes of travel in place of the private car; and, - reduces the need to travel by providing local services close to homes and places of work.
+Ongoing implementation of the Council's network management duty6 and the planned introduction of civil parking enforcement7 should help further. - 9.13 Necessary improvements to accessibility for non-car users will include reducing the severance effect of busy transport corridors, including the inner ring road which currently tightly constrains the town centre. - 9.14 The Council and its partners are therefore working to a strategy8 that: - makes better use of the existing transport network through better traffic management, particularly at 'pinch points'; - encourages people to use more sustainable modes of travel in place of the private car; and, - reduces the need to travel by providing local services close to homes and places of work.